Becoming a life sciences lawyer – the view from Goodwin

 CA: How important is a scientific background to your work?

-PK: The ability to quickly understand scientific concepts and develop fluency in the life science industry is a core competency for the life science IP transactions practice.
-A scientific background and industry knowledge allows one to readily understand clients’ concerns and advise accordingly.
-Many members of Goodwin’s life science IP team, including myself, have doctoral-level science degrees in addition to a law degree.
-It is also helpful to be a registered patent attorney with the United States patent office (which requires passing the patent bar exam) for our IP transactions practice, but not required.
+PK: The ability to swiftly grasp scientific concepts and maintain fluency within the life sciences industry is a fundamental competency for Goodwin’s life science IP transactions practice.
+Possessing a scientific background and industry expertise equips professionals to readily comprehend client concerns and offer sound guidance.
+A substantial number of attorneys on Goodwin’s life science IP team, including myself, hold doctoral-level science degrees in addition to a Juris Doctor.
+While being a registered patent attorney with the United States Patent Office (which necessitates passing the patent bar exam) is advantageous for our IP transactions practice, it is only required for our patent prosecution practice.
+However, a scientific background is not essential for in other life sciences practice areas (like our corporate practice), provided the individual can quickly learn about the relevant scientific technology and possesses a general understanding of the life science industry.

 EM: Having a scientific background is helpful to working in life sciences, and our client base expects us to be conversant in the concepts and terminology of their industry.
 However, not having a background in science isn’t disqualifying, as long as you are committed to learning about the industry and asking the right questions to understand the disease states, patient needs, and key scientific concepts that guide the work our clients do.